Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 What to watch for with your dog

-We covered many of these in our contact allergy and environmental/inhalant allergy discussion in Part 1 of our Itchy Dog Series.
+We covered many of these in our contact allergy and environmental/inhalant allergy discussion in the previous guide.
 They're often misdiagnosed because they are so easy to miss.

 That's what makes it so important to keep an active eye out for what can seem like an otherwise harmless substance even BEFORE they're an issue for your dog:

 - detergents & cleaning products with harsh chemicals

 - lawn care products (pesticides, herbicides)

 And the list goes on... take a look at my other guide going green to help edit these common toxins from your dog's environment (and yours!)

 Less common, but often overlooked causes behind your dog's allergic reactions...

 Flavored medications often contain artificial flavorings that can trigger allergic reactions in dogs.

 Also, common flea & tick preventatives can cause adverse reactions.
 You can read my guide on ditching the chemicals here to learn more about products that can cause adverse reactions in pets, particularly allergic dogs, as warned by the FDA.